research-centre-rez/zavity/README.md

 - `--mode {single,multiple}`: Specify the mode of operation (single video or multiple videos).
 If `single` you have to use argument `--video_name`.
 If `multiple` all files from `INPUT_FOLDER` (which is specified in configuration file `config.py`) are processed as videos.
 - `--video_name`: (Required if using `single` mode) Path to the video file.
 - `--calc_rot_per_frame`: (Default is False) Set to True to calculate its own rotation per frame, not using the precalculated one.
 Not recommended since it greatly increases computational time.
+- `--dm_video_name`: Specifies the name of the video for which a full depth map (DM) overview will be generated, aligned with the previously processed OIO from `--video_name`.
+This mode assumes that the OIO for the corresponding video has already been computed and that all necessary parameters are available in the output folder.
+This option is only available in `single` mode and requires `--calc_rot_per_frame` to be set to False.

 ## Running
 ### Docker Usage